During the early dawn of Filipino Sports emerged are first great sprint champion Fortunato Catalon.

-In a closely fought final Catalon who had finished third in the second semi-final, triumphed for the fifth consecutive time.
+Catalon, who had finished third in the second semi-final in a closely fought final, triumphed for the fifth consecutive time.

 However, photographic evidence suggests that he was fortunate to be given the verdict over Nepomuceno.

-In the 200m it was Nepomuceno who ended the streak of Catalon winning in 22.5, with Catalon taking silver.
+In the 200m, Nepomuceno ended the streak of Catalon winning in 22.5, with Catalon taking silver.

 Life after the Far East Asian Games

 A run of 9.8 seconds in March 1923 ranked him sixth in the world rankings for the 100-yd dash that year.

 Upon meeting him while touring the Philippines.
 World record holder Charley Paddock of the United States called Catalon a “champion of champions.”